Skip to main content

 Initial text:

-In the General result format, the Template Toolkit template engine is used to output elements of the suggest array in the results loop.
+The Result Format uses the Template Toolkit templating engine to output elements of the $results array in a FOREACH loop.

 Saving in SQL format